dos-group/syncmesh/README.md

 This is a project by students of the Technical University of Berlin, completed as part of the Distributed Systems course.
 Syncmesh tackles the topics of Distributed Storage, Function-as-a-Service, and Edge Computing.
 The goal was to evaluate the performance of a custom solution against traditional centralized and distributed storage use cases.
+Read more about it in our [Syncmesh Wiki](https://github.com/DSPJ2021/syncmesh/wiki) or have a look at our [Paper](https://github.com/DSPJ2021/paper).
+You can find more information from our analysis in the [Benchmark Data Repository](https://github.com/DSPJ2021/benchmark-data) or in the [Github Actions](https://github.com/DSPJ2021/syncmesh/actions).

 ## Prerequisites